Cancel anytime

 Total Addressable Market (TAM)

-The global medical device market is projected to reach over $600 billion by 2030.
-Medtronic is positioned to capture a significant portion of this TAM through its diverse product offerings and global reach.
+The global medical device market is estimated at over $500 billion.
+Medtronic PLC is strategically positioned to capture a significant portion of this TAM through its diverse product portfolio, global presence, and commitment to innovation.

 Upturn SWOT Analysis